orlof/dcpu-admiral/README.md

 <h6>Implementation Principles</h6>
  - "First make it work.
 Then make it right.
 Then make it fast."
  - Memory allocation targets:
-   - 46.207 words for heap
+   - 70% for heap
-   - 4.096 words for stack
+   - 5% for stack
-   - 13.568 words for admiral core (including static memory buffers)
+   - 25% for admiral core (including static memory buffers)
  - Memory is conserved by using direct one-pass interpreter
+   - It is quite slow, but could be boosted with AST compiler - memory-speed trade-off
  - Pratt’s algorithm for efficient expression parsing
  - Mark and sweep garbage collector for memory conservation and detecting trash even with reference loops
  - Floppy load/save uses object graph serialization e.g.